phiamorton/GPT-Proton-Therapy/README.md

-Creating the GPT input file in phia_test_EMod_spreadBragg.m, relies on the E and H field and linaciris gdf files
+Creating the GPT input file in phia_test_EMod_spreadBragg.m, relies on the E and H field and linaciris gdf files Now automatically runs gpt (5/22/25) and you do not need to also execute the bash script.
+It also takes the output and writes it to a csv file, including particle ID, position (x,y,z), and velocity as %c, beta (speed/speed of light) in x,y,z.

 Using sim_auto.bat to run GPT and write output files for all the different phase offset values. "bash sim_auto.bat"